explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-webkit-plan.md

   fetch error that looks like a real failure.
 It is deliberately *not* copied into `LayoutTests/imported/`, so that WebKit's normal WPT sync supersedes it cleanly once the PR merges.
-- **Cross-origin disclosure: a real two-origin layout test.**
-  `LayoutTests/http/tests/cross-origin-storage/disclosure-scopes.html` exercises what a single-origin suite structurally cannot: same-site-but-different-port disclosure, cross-site refusal, listed versus unlisted origins, wildcard failing closed for a hash that cannot be on the PHL, and a storing origin always reading back its own write.
-It uses `127.0.0.1` and `localhost` on two ports — different origins, and (since neither has a registrable domain) different sites — and needs no TLS, because loopback is a secure context.
-The cross-origin frames carry `allow="cross-origin-storage"`, which incidentally covers the policy-controlled feature's `self` default.
+- **Cross-origin disclosure.** This was originally a separate two-origin layout test (`LayoutTests/http/tests/cross-origin-storage/disclosure-scopes.html`) on the reasoning that a single-origin suite structurally cannot reach same-site-but-different-port disclosure, cross-site refusal, or wildcard failing closed.
+That turned out to be false: `origins-scoping` in the WPT suite grew to cover all of it across real origins, so the layout test was asserting the same things twice and has been deleted.
+Prefer the suite; a local duplicate of it is a maintenance cost that buys nothing.
 - **PHL membership with a known preimage.** You cannot construct bytes that hash to an arbitrary target, so this needs a real listed resource.
-The manual-additions section carries exactly one entry with documented provenance and a fetchable source URL, which is the right anchor for this test.
-Not yet written.
+Written, as `cross-origin-storage/public-hash-list.tentative.https.html`: it reads a listed hash and an unlisted one from the same cross-site origin, eight attempts each, so a GREASE'd miss cannot be mistaken for the gate refusing.
+The resource is jQuery 3.7.1 minified — MIT-licensed, so the test is upstreamable, which an image under fair use would not have been — and its bytes must stay identical, since a licence header appended to the file changes its digest and silently breaks the test.

   Note that `origins-scoping`'s wildcard-tier test deliberately does *not* pin this down: it asserts only that a non-storer's read is either a correct disclosure or a miss, because whether a given hash is on the PHL is implementation-defined.
 So a passing suite is not evidence the PHL gate works — that still needs this test.
-- **Registry logic directly.** Rate-limiter burst exhaustion, eviction ordering, the concurrent-writer race, and staleness are all far easier to drive against the registry's own functions than through a browser — and, per Ladybird's experience, loop-shaped scenarios can be outright unreliable through a test harness whose idle heuristics were not designed for a script still legitimately working.
+- **Registry logic directly — but not by reaching into the registry.** Rate-limiter burst exhaustion, eviction ordering, the on-disk record format, GREASE'ing, and the budget arithmetic are all far easier to drive as functions than through a browser — and, per Ladybird's experience, loop-shaped scenarios can be outright unreliable through a test harness whose idle heuristics were not designed for a script still legitimately working.

+  There is a WebKit-specific constraint on *how*, and it is worth stating because the obvious approach fails late and expensively.
+WebKit.framework is built with hidden visibility: it exports its C/Objective-C API and no C++ internals.
+TestWebKitAPI links against that framework, so a test calling a network-process class's out-of-line method does not fail to compile — it fails at link, after a full build.
+Marking the method `WTF_EXPORT_DECLARATION` makes the link succeed, but nothing else in the tree exports network-process internals for a test's benefit, and the one apparent precedent (the `DeviceIdHashSaltStorage` test) turns out to exercise an inline function and link nothing at all.

+  So the split is deliberate: decision logic lives in `CrossOriginStoragePolicy.h` as pure functions over plain values — `EntryRecord::parse`/`serialize`, `planEviction`, `shouldGrease`, the budget arithmetic, and `PublicHashList::packedListContains` — and is tested with no disk, no process, and no exported symbols. `CrossOriginStorageRateLimiter` is header-only inline for the same reason.
+What stays in the classes is the part that genuinely needs them: files, locks, handles, IPC.
+WPT covers that end to end.

   Assert the *shape* of rate-limiter behavior (denial eventually happens; successes fall in `[capacity, capacity + slack]`), never an exact boundary count, since a refill tick landing between two consumes will let one extra request through non-deterministically.
-These tests are not written yet.
+The same applies to GREASE'ing: assert that the size ceiling is absolute and that the rate is within a very wide band, never an exact count.

 ## Verification results